 Combinations of many of the above are also common from Hourly and Cost Plus (which is what I most often do) to Hourly and Full Retail or: either Full Retail or Cost Plus added to a fee.

-Since I first wrote on this topic, I have found that there are other, newer design options as well.
-ONE is a design fee, or an hourly rate that will help you find items that you can buy for yourself which is I call a "Value Added DIY".
-An independent Designer will not have the same interest in selling from a specific store as a store's decorator, with choices based more specifically on your project.
-The SECOND is what I am calling a "Quick Consult" which can address a specific project or element of a project like paint colors, furniture plan, reuse of existing pieces in a new home, etc. In today's economy, it's more affordable for the client that has a limited-scope job and it's great intro for a Designer to show his/her abilities.
+The SECOND is what I am personally calling a "Quick Consult" (on my web site) which addresses a specific project or element of a project like paint colors, furniture plan, reuse of existing pieces in a new home, etc. In today's economy, it's more affordable for the client that has a limited-scope job, plus its great intro for a Designer to show his/her abilities.

-**Whatever you choose, I have been taught that if you use a Designer you should assume that he/she will be paid about 20-25% of your total budget, excluding "hard construction" costs.
+** I was been taught that if you use a Designer assume that he/she will be paid about 20-25% of your total budget, excluding "hard construction" costs.
 As with anything you choose to buy, you will likely pay more for a big name or less for a novice.
 A young Designer is not necessarily the wrong choice - everyone has to start somewhere, and many have worked for other professionals.
 In any case, look at examples of work and ask for references if that helps you.

 Most of my relationships with clients are long-lasting.
 Sometimes, a client will change Designers "just because" (which I don't really understand), but the interpersonal relationship and ability to communicate is at least as important as what you are paying and whether that Designer has a picture of your perfect home/office/shop, etc. in their portfolio.
 A really good Design Professional will be able to mold his or her work into YOUR taste and will be able to find the resources to fit YOUR needs.
 I LOVE it when a residential client asks me to work on a professional office because it means that they have considered our relationship to be based on communication and positive experience, which is my goal.